Cold hybrid ion-atom systems: Experimental realizations of hybrid systems

 when it is a distance $R$ away from a trapped ion.
 The depth of this potential is given by $A=\hbar\Omega^2/\Delta_0$ and its width by $R_w=(C_4^{|nS\rangle} \hbar\Delta_0)^{1/4}$.
 Here, $n$ denotes the principal quantum number of the Rydberg state and $C_4^{|nS\rangle}$ is proportional to the polarizability of the Rydberg state.
 When we consider a lithium atom with $n=30$, $\Omega = 2\pi$~10~MHz, $\Delta_0=2\pi$~1~GHz, we find $A/h=$~100~kHz and $R_w=1$~$\mu$m, such that $R_w \gg R^*$ (e.g., assuming Yb$^+$).
 For these numbers, the lifetime of the dressed atom is enhanced by a factor 10$^4$ as compared to the Rydberg state, such that coherent experiments on the 100~ms timescale seem possible.
 In Fig.~\ref{fig_dress} we show the resulting adiabatic potential.

-Possible applications envisioned for the Rydberg-ion system would include ion-atom quantum gates and interfaces~\cite{SeckerPRA16} and novel (repulsive) ion-atom interactions~\cite{SeckerarXiv16} obtained by Rydberg dressing on a dipole-forbidden transition.
+Possible applications envisioned for the Rydberg-ion system would include ion-atom quantum gates and interfaces~\cite{SeckerPRA16} and novel (repulsive) ion-atom interactions~\cite{SeckerarXiv16,Wang2019controlling} obtained by Rydberg dressing on a dipole-forbidden transition.
 Such repulsive ion-atom interactions could allow reaching ultracold temperatures despite micromotion and for any mass-ratio.
 The feasibility of such a setup, in which Rydberg excitation occurs within a Paul trap, have been established by two recent experiments that demonstrated Rydberg excitation of trapped {\it ions}~\cite{FelkderPRL2015,HigginsPRL2015}.
 Recently, \cite{Ewald2018} reported on the observation of interactions between ions in a Paul trap overlapped with ultracold Rydberg atoms.
 They observed inelastic collisions, manifested in charge transfer between the Rydberg atoms and ions, exceed Langevin collisions for ground state atoms by almost three orders of magnitude in rate, which indicates a huge increase in interaction strength.
-These results pave the way towards tuning interactions between ultracold atoms and ions by laser coupling to Rydberg states.
+Furthermore,~\cite{Haze2019stark} demonstrated Stark spectroscopy of Rydberg levels in the trap for measuring electric fields.
+These results pave the way towards tuning interactions between ultracold atoms and ions by laser coupling to Rydberg states for future studies e.g. of charge transport~\cite{Mukherjee2019}.